sajjadGG/book-python/data-types/bool.rst

 .. code-block:: python

-    'José' and 'Иван'           # True
+    'Jan' and 'Jan'             # True
-    'José' and ''               # False
+    'Jan' and ''                # False
-    '' and 'José'               # False
+    '' and 'Jan'                # False
     '' and ''                   # False

 Using ``or``